AggelosKatsaliros/Road-Crack-Detection-Using-Deep-Learning-Methods/README.md

 ## Structure
 Our Project has two components, the classification and the segmentation part.
-In the classification part we build neural networks such as Alexnet ,Vgg16 and a custom one and in the segmentation part we took an already implemented Deep Hierarchical Feature Learning Architecture for Crack Segmentation [DeepCrack](https://github.com/yhlleo/DeepCrack).
+In the classification part we build neural networks such as Alexnet ,Vgg16 and a custom model and in the segmentation part we took an already implemented Deep Hierarchical Feature Learning Architecture for Crack Segmentation [DeepCrack](https://github.com/yhlleo/DeepCrack).

 ## Dataset